jestjs/jest/packages/jest-diff/README.md

 - Expected
 + Received

-- change from
+- changed from
-+ change to
++ changed to
   common
 ```